tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 1st 🥇

 If you take a peek at the flags next to each of these player names, you may be able to deduce that last year's TI champions haven't had the smoothest year, geopolitically speaking.
-Team Spirit as an organization is also Russian, but moved to Serbia after the war began.
-Given the situation, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a compressed playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.
+As the war began, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.

 Stockholm was a wash for Spirit, understandably so, but they got their bearings come Arlington.
 And what a time to do it, because their last match was against eternal foe PSG.LGD.
 If you didn't catch this grand final series, [I highly recommend watching game 2.](https://www.twitch.tv/videos/1561728844?t=6h45m16s) Instant hall of fame contender.